krlLashini/ESBII-IT12024582/Lab1.md

 **To create an AMI from a snapshot using the console**

-1. Open the Amazon EC2 console at https://console.aws.amazon.com/ec2/.In the navigation pane, under Elastic Block Store, choose Snapshots.
+1.Open the Amazon EC2 console at https://console.aws.amazon.com/ec2/.In the navigation pane, under Elastic Block Store, choose Snapshots.

 ![](https://cloud.githubusercontent.com/assets/13194331/8734344/10e9ca7e-2c27-11e5-8810-2d80af1d47bf.png)

-2. Choose the snapshot, and then choose Create Image from the Actions list.
+2.Choose the snapshot, and then choose Create Image from the Actions list.

 ![](https://cloud.githubusercontent.com/assets/13194331/8734345/10ebb49c-2c27-11e5-8eb6-aa89a1c6460a.png)

-3. In the Create Image from EBS Snapshot dialog box, complete the fields to create your AMI, then choose Create.
+3.In the Create Image from EBS Snapshot dialog box, complete the fields to create your AMI, then choose Create.
 If you're re-creating a parent instance, then choose the same options as the parent instance.

 ![](https://cloud.githubusercontent.com/assets/13194331/8734346/10ef4cec-2c27-11e5-9f9a-d83518c7b4a0.png)

-4. Press Create
+4.Press Create

 ![](https://cloud.githubusercontent.com/assets/13194331/8734347/10efa3cc-2c27-11e5-8936-6c4a7e23dc2d.png)